Black carbon: Presence in soils

-Typically, black carbon accounts for 1 to 6% but also up to 60% of the total organic carbon stored in soils is contributed by black carbon.
+Typically, black carbon accounts for 1 to 6%, and up to 60% of the total organic carbon stored in soils is contributed by black carbon.
 Especially for tropical soils black carbon serves as a reservoir for nutrients.
 Experiments showed that soils without high amounts of black carbon are significantly less fertile than soils that contain black carbon.
-An example for this increased soil fertility are the Terra preta soils of central Amazonia, which are presumably human-made by pre-Columbian native populations.
-Terra preta soils have on average three times higher soil organic matter (SOM) content, higher nutrient levels and a better nutrient retention capacity than surrounding infertile soils.
+An example of this increased soil fertility is the Terra preta soils of central Amazonia, presumably human-made by pre-Columbian native populations.
+Terra preta soils have, on average, three times higher soil organic matter (SOM) content, higher nutrient levels, and a better nutrient retention capacity than surrounding infertile soils.
 In this context, the slash and burn agricultural practice used in tropical regions does not only enhance productivity by releasing nutrients from the burned vegetation but also by adding black carbon to the soil.
-Nonetheless, for a sustainable management, a slash-and-char practice would be better in order to prevent high emissions of CO_{2} and volatile black carbon.
-Furthermore, the positive effects of this type of agriculture are counteracted if used for large patches so that soil erosion is not prevented by the vegetation.
+Nonetheless, for sustainable management, a slash-and-char practice would be better to prevent high emissions of CO_{2} and volatile black carbon.
+Furthermore, the positive effects of this type of agriculture are counteracted if used for large patches so that the vegetation does not prevent soil erosion.